 Watch the launch event.
 On 7th July 2022, Roz Foyer, STUC General Secretary; Lilian Macer, Unison Scotland Convenor, and Anna Beswick, Adaptation Scotland programme, launched new resources to help identify climate hazards and improve resilience in Scotland’s workplaces.

-There are also two webinar recordings filmed during the development of the resources which explore in more detail the latest climate science and socially just ways of building resilience in the workplace.
+There are two additional webinar recordings filmed during the development of the resources which explore in more detail the latest climate science and socially just ways of building resilience in the workplace.
 The first webinar which introduces the topics (approximately 30 minutes) can be viewed here and a recording of the subsequent in-depth webinar (approximately 1 hour 25 minutes) is available here.